wp-plugins/display-sql-stats/readme.txt

 It's best to use the build in delete function of wordpress.
 That way all the stored data will be removed and no orphaned data will stay.

 == Changelog ==

+= 0.3 (2013/08/17) =
+* Tested with WP 3.6
+* New default demo SQL to demonstrate how to insert additional columns

 = 0.2 (2013/04/25) =
 * NEW: Notepad function to store different SQL statement, ideas or whatever